 The financial profit and loss statements should contain the major line items like say net income, revenue, liabilities and more.

 Now, the essential bit is that the forecasted numbers should be pulled from your assumptions page, and again, the assumptions should be realistic.

 In this manner, you’ll be able to show your audience the change in different metrics on the basis of the realistic assumptions or projections.

 After the creation of detailed profit and loss statements, you need to handle the building up of cash flow statements.

 You should show specific details here like Beginning Cash Balance, Cash Flow from Financing, Cash Flow from Operations, Cash Flow from Investing, Ending Cash Balance and other factors.
 The purpose of cash flow statements is to reveal the operating expenses of the company, and it usually includes factors like gross payments and gross receipts over a specific period of time.

 Now, you should make sure of the fact that the Ending Cash Balance is linked to your balance sheet and that they should match.

 5. Put together your balance sheet:

-This is a rather important thing to do and it should pull from your assumptions page obviously.
-You should make it a point to link your Balance Sheet with your Profit and Loss wherever it’s applicable.
+You should make it a point to link your balance sheet with the Profit and Loss statement, wherever it’s applicable.

 Follow the 5 strategies discussed above and also make sure of the fact that everything ties and falls into place.
 Remember, you’re going to lose your credibility if your numbers don’t tie.
-It’d be good if you built checks in your model, as a kind of benchmark.
+It’d be good if you build checks in your model, as a kind of benchmark.